sharmine-s/sql-databases/sql_bites/02_using_psql.md

 $ psql -h 127.0.0.1 music_library
 ```

-Then run the following SQL query:
+Then, once in the `psql` REPL, run the following SQL query:

 ```sql
 SELECT * FROM artists;
 ```

-It everything worked, you should get the following output, also called a **result set** — you will learn more about this in the next bite.
+It everything worked, you should get the following result from the database.
+This result is called a **result set** — you will learn more about this in the next bite.
 Well done on running your first SQL query!

 ```
  id |     name     | genre